 Your facility manager

 If there’s a problem with your building, the knowledge and expertise of your facility manager, building owner, or landlord may come in handy.
 They’ll know the ins and outs of the property and may be able to reverse an urgent situation.
 It’s important to include a few forms of contact info, if possible, so you have the best chance of reaching them right away.

-Your contact list should also include emergency contact info for your employees.
+Your list should also include contact info for your employees and their designated emergency contacts.
 This is important for two reasons.
 First, your employees will need to know if something goes wrong with the business.
 Second, if the emergency involves one of your employees, you’ll need to get in touch with their emergency contacts.
 That’s why your list should include a phone number (and email address) for all employees, as well as an emergency contact for each employee.